Science Behind Heat Transfer in Vinyl Windows

 Let’s face it.
-Whether you realize it or not, everybody experiences heat transfer everyday.
+Whether you realize it or not, everybody experiences heat transfer every day.
 Here’s one example: Your car is out in the sun and when you get into your car, it’s so hot that you can’t hold onto the steering wheel or touch anything else in the car.
 That’s because the material that makes up your steering wheel has absorbed the heat from the sun.
-The steering wheel is hot, which means it’s performing two additional phenomenon: radiance and transfer.
+The steering wheel is hot, which means it’s performing two additional phenomena: radiance and transfer.

 But this article is not about cars.
 It’s about replacement windows.
 However, the same science applies.

 During the heat of the day, especially here in the hot, humid southern climate of Houston, the sun heats up your old single-pane, aluminum-framed windows.
 The outside of the window—glass, and frame—gets HOT!
 This heat will transfer into the interior of your home in two ways.